-- a. clean milk distribution and mixing equipment daily or according to the manufacturer's recommendations - b. clean bowls and troughs whenever biofilm begins to accumulate and at least weekly - c. construct and locate watering systems so that they are protected from fouling and freezing - d. keep water troughs, bowls and nipples clean and check them daily to ensure they are dispensing water properly.
+- a. construct and locate watering systems so that they are protected from fouling and freezing - b. keep water troughs, bowls, and nipples clean and check them daily to ensure they are dispensing water properly.

-5. Husbandry Practices
+Husbandry Practices

 5.1 Stockmanship Skills Related to Animal Welfare